saranshroutray/apnacollege-demo/README.md

 # apnacollege-demo

-This is second GIT Repo
+This is second GIT Repo.
 Author - Saransh Routray